-Atefacts left behind by ancient Scots have shed new light on the way they lived around 4,500 years ago.
+Artefacts left by ancient Scots shed new light on way of life

 The Beaker people are said to be part of a cultural and technological explosion which swept over northern Europe, identified by the distinctive decorated pottery beakers which were placed in their graves.